 |Basket||All-Mountain Basket (Interchangeable)|

-The Atomic Park Ski Poles features an 18mm aluminum shaft plus bike grips, wide straps, and powder baskets.
-They are built for the freestyle skier that takes it into the backcountry.
-Build a kicker, loop into the Atomic Park Ski Poles, and drop in.
+The Atomic AMT SQS Ski Poles features an 18mm aluminum shaft plus ergonomic AMT grips, wide straps, and piste baskets.
+They are built for the all-mountain skier that takes its to all areas of the resort.
+Build a kicker, rip a groomer, or glide through some trees, and loop into the Atomic AMT SQS Ski Poles for a good responsive ride.

 |Sizes||36 | 38 | 40 | 42 | 44 | 46 | 48 | 50|